MrScalo/Search-IT/README.md

 # Search-IT

 Is a really really fast search algorithm.
-Use it for ever you want.
+Use it for everything you want.
 Servus!

 # Use it like this